kelayamatoz/Digital-Systems-Design-Lab/lab3.md

 val GAP_SCORE = -1
 ```

+When populating the score matrix, each entry would be an nw_tuple struct that stores the score at the current location and the path it takes from the last position (SKIPA, SKIPB, or ALIGN).
+Later in the second stage of NW, you will be using the ptr information to reconstruct the path.

 #### Your Turn:
 Write the code that will traverse the matrix from top-left to bottom-right and update each entry of the score matrix.